MystenLabs/apps/upgrade_policy/quorum_upgrade/README.md

 an immutable package - which gives full guarantees over rug pull behavior - and expecting a package to evolve in order to provide more features and bug fixes if needed.<br>
-The general expectation of a pacakge lifetime is for a package to start with a compatible upgrade policy and evolve over time into an immutable package.
+The general expectation of a package lifetime is for a package to start with a compatible upgrade policy and evolve over time into an immutable package.
 Steps towards immutability are going through additive only upgrades, and dependencies only upgrades.
 Those are well described in the